-1. Financial Responsibility Requirements and the Commission's Authority to Revoke Permits and Authorities.

-12. Generally, motor carriers holding a Commission permit, authority, or certificate must maintain evidence of financial responsibility with the Commission in such sum, for such protection, and in such form as the Commission deems necessary to adequately safeguard the public interest. § 40-10.1-107, C.R.S.; Rule 6008 of the Rules Regulating Transportation by Motor Vehicle, 4 CCR 723-6.
-Commission Rule 6008 identifies the amount, type of protection, and form that motor carriers must maintain at all times in order to safeguard the public interest.

-13. Specifically, motor carriers must obtain and keep motor vehicle liability insurance or surety bond coverage in force at all times.
+- 1. Financial Responsibility Requirements and the Commission's Authority to Revoke Permits and Authorities. - 9.
+Generally, motor carriers4 holding a Commission permit, authority, or certificate must maintain evidence of financial responsibility with the Commission in such sum, for such protection, and in such form as the Commission deems necessary to adequately safeguard the public interest. § 40-10.1-107, C.R.S.; Rule 6008 of the Rules Regulating Transportation by Motor Vehicle, 4 Code of Colorado Regulations (CCR) 723-6.
+Commission Rule 6008 identifies the amount, type of protection, and form that motor carriers must maintain at all times in order to safeguard the public interest. - 10.
+Specifically, motor carriers must obtain and keep motor vehicle liability insurance or surety bond coverage in force at all times.
 Rule 6008(a)(I), 4 CCR 723-6.
 In addition to motor vehicle liability coverage, towing carriers and household goods movers must maintain and keep cargo liability insurance or surety bond coverage in force at all times.
 Rule 6008(a)(I) and (III), 4 CCR 723-6.
 Towing carriers must obtain and keep worker's compensation insurance in force at all times; and towing carriers providing storage must obtain and keep garage keeper's liability insurance in force at all times.
 Rule 6008(a)(IV) and (V), 4 CCR 723-6.
 And, in addition to motor vehicle liability and cargo liability coverage, household good movers must obtain and keep general liability insurance or surety coverage in force at all times.
-Rule 6008(a)(VI), 4 CCR 723-6.

-&lt;sup>3 As referenced in this Decision, motor carriers are carriers who hold a Commission permit, authority, or certificate.

-14. Motor carriers are responsible for maintaining and filing evidence of the required financial responsibility coverage with the Commission. § 40-10.1-107(1), C.R.S., and Rule 6008(a), 4 CCR 723-6.
+Rule 6008(a)(VI), 4 CCR 723-6. - 11.
+Motor carriers are responsible for maintaining and filing evidence of the required financial responsibility coverage with the Commission. § 40-10.1-107(1), C.R.S., and

+4 As referenced in this Decision, motor carriers are carriers who hold a Commission permit, authority, or certificate.

+Rule 6008(a), 4 CCR 723-6.
 They must ensure their insurance or surety coverage is kept continuously effective during the life of a certificate or permit to operate. § 40-10.1-107(3), C.R.S.
 Insurers and sureties must notify the policy or bond holder and the Commission when terminating a policy or bond at least 30 days before the effective date of termination; failing that, termination is not valid. § 40-10.1-107(4), C.R.S.
 As a result, the Commission receives notice from insurance or surety carriers about imminent policy or bond terminations for motor carriers licensed by the Commission.
 Id.

-15. Notice of cancellation from a motor carrier's insurance or surety carrier is evidence that the motor carrier no longer has proof of financial responsibility on file with the Commission.
+- 12. Notice of cancellation from a motor carrier's insurance or surety carrier is evidence that the motor carrier no longer has proof of financial responsibility on file with the Commission.
 Rule 6008(e), 4 CCR 723-6.
 Failure to have proof of current and effective insurance or surety coverage on file with the Commission creates a rebuttable presumption that the carrier is in violation of the financial responsibility requirements.
-Id.

-16. Sections 40-10.1-112(1)(a) and (c), C.R.S., provide that a Commission issued authority or permit may be suspended, revoked, altered, or amended if it is established to the satisfaction of the Commission at a properly-noticed hearing that the holder of that authority or permit has violated Article 10.1, Title 40 of the Colorado Revised Statutes, or any applicable
+Id. - 13.
+Sections 40-10.1-112(1)(a) and (c), C.R.S., provide that a Commission issued authority or permit may be suspended, revoked, altered, or amended if it is established to the satisfaction of the Commission at a properly-noticed hearing that the holder of that authority or permit has violated Article 10.1, Title 40 of the Colorado Revised Statutes, or any applicable Commission rule.

-Commission rule.
 Rules 6009 and 6011 also provide the Commission authority to revoke a permit or authority in the circumstances here.
 4 CCR 723-6.